 2. Using the provider header

-You can also specify the provider in the header instead of the model string like the earlier virtual keys approach.
+You can also specify the provider in the header instead of the model string.
 Remember to add the @ before your provider slug.

 import { Portkey } from 'portkey-ai';